Economics

 Offered Either Fall or Spring; Lecture hours:3; Repeatable

 The course examines recent theoretical and empirical debates pertaining to the political economy of digital economic processes and their impact, in turn, on domestic and global development.
-Prerequisite: (ECON 204 or ECON 258) or permission of the instructor.
+Prerequisite: ECON 204 or permission of the instructor.

 ECON 499.
 Honors Thesis in Economics.
 1 Credit.